Islamic Scholarship Programmes

 I have a very busy schedule and cannot always dedicate an entire Sunday to my studies.
 Are the classes mandatory to attend?

-Yes and no. Onsite students are required to attend every class and will be penalised for unauthorised absences.
-Online students have a little more flexibility to allow for the differences in time zones.
-However, it is strongly recommended for all students to attend all classes live.
+Yes and no. Due to recent events we have been able to successfully launch all our courses online, thereby becoming a worldwide course provider.
+Our students have some level of flexibility to allow for the differences in time zones.
+However, we strongly recommend for all students to attend all classes live.

 Can I study entirely online?